This post is approximately 500 words.

 I’ve found that analogies are helpful and I’m always looking for a good one.
 Today, as I wrote and re-wrote a chapter-end that I lamented about nearly a month ago, it occurred to me that sanding wood might be a strong analogy.

 If you had woodshop in school or you’ve done a home improvement project, you’ve likely done a bit of sanding.
 I’m not much of a craftsman, and I always have rough spots on cut wood.
 So I’d sand-sand-sand-sand-sand, and then feel the spot.
 Sand-sand-sand-sand-sand, feel the spot.

-I learned early on that focusing only the one spot led to more uneven places on the wood.
+I learned early that focusing only on the one spot led to more uneven places on the wood.
 Perhaps I sanded too far down or accidentally used a different grit paper.
 To check my work, I would place my hand a few inches before the sanded spot and run my fingers over the entire surface, beginning to end, feeling for consistency.
 Sand-feel-repeat.